Concordium/concordium.github.io/source/mainnet/net/guides/wallet-faqs.rst

 Wallet FAQs
 ==================

-The following wallet FAQs can help you decide which wallet is best for you.
+The wallet FAQs can help you decide which wallet is best for you.

 .. toctree::
     :hidden: